This post introduces us to ecommerce in Poland and Allegro, the leading Polish marketplace.

 Put all this together and you have a very powerful and popular ecosystem.
 Factoring in the 35 million leads from Allegro-owned price comparison site CENEO.pl, for example, the product listings grew 47% in the year to June 2020, and active buyers grew 13% in the same period.

 And what about the basic operational aspects of Allegro?
 Well, it was founded in Poznan and now has additional offices in Krakow, Torun, Warsaw and Wrocklaw.
-It covers all the main categories and is especially strong in the 4 main ecommerce verticals: automotive, electricals/tech, fashion and home & Garden.
+It covers all the main categories and is especially strong in the 4 main ecommerce verticals: automotive, electricals/tech, fashion and home & garden.

 Allegro started out as an auction site in 1999.
 Rather like eBay’s heritage and set-up, then, each product from each seller is listed and sold individually.
 This is in marked contrast to Amazon, Cdscount and OnBuy, for example, with their product catalogue approach.
 Since each listing needs to contain all the information you’d need to feel good about buying it, it goes without saying that the quality of your listing data is paramount.

 Allegro’s answer to Amazon Prime is Smart!
-Launched in 2018, Smart! is a subscription loyalty program designed to emphasis value for money and remove the barriers of delivery cost and returns.
+Launched in 2018, Smart! is a subscription loyalty program designed to emphasise value for money and remove the barriers of delivery cost and returns.
 This has transformed the delivery – and therefore buying – experience for consumers, since 62% of listings offered free Smart! delivery in June 2020.
-Furthermore, 75% of products are delivered within 1 or days, track and trace on Smart! purchases are captured 98% of the time, and there are 25,000 pick-up points and lockers in the network.
+Furthermore, 75% of products are delivered within 1 or 2 days, track and trace on Smart! purchases are captured 98% of the time, and there are 25,000 pick-up points and lockers in the network.

 Apart from free delivery and returns, there are Smart! deals every day, and various events and premières, all for an annual subscription of PLN 49 (about a tenner).
 Unsurprisingly, Smart! consumers order two-and-a-half times more frequently than non-Smart! buyers, which is not to be sneezed at when you know that there are over 2 million of them and growing.